-All games will be played on Sunday afternoons from 10am - 4pm.
-Coed teams compete in a 8-on-8 format, with a minimum of 4 of each gender required to field a full team.
-Men's and Women's leagues compete 7-on-7.
+8-on-8 Flag Football will be played Thursday nights at 6pm on Memorial Field (formerly Mt.
+Clef Stadium).
+Co-ed teams require a minimum of 4 males and 4 females to field a full team.
 The game consists of two, 18 minute halves with a running clock, on an 80 yard field.

 Join the league!